 DigitalOcean Performance Tests

 After we have seen that GoGeek plan from Siteground does a very good job it came time to test what we can do on DigitalOcean with a 15$ instance (2 CPU,2GB of RAM and 60 GB of SSD) with EasyEngine installed with same plugins, images and posts.
 For installation, I have followed the article: How to Install EasyEngine with WordPress added the latest version of EasyEngine with WordPress and caching.
 After I have created the same site with the same plugins and themes to test what is happening and how the speed is.
 The data center is in NY.

 GTMetrix Home From Dallas

 We have the below values in the table:

 |Load Impact test||91ms||36ms|

 SiteGround vs DigitalOcean Conclusions

-As you can see from this tests DigitalOcean is doing better in results when requests are coming from same continent, none of the services had any problem with the load impact and results were very good and in the favour of DigitalOcean.
+As you can see from these tests DigitalOcean is doing better in results when requests are coming from the same continent, none of the services had any problem with the load impact and the results were very good and in the favor of DigitalOcean.

 On SiteGround you have better security, email accounts but not that much flexibility.
 On DigitalOcean you have better performance and more flexibility with the cost of doing yourself the configurations.
 Both services are offering good performance and in the function of your technical knowledge and comfort, you can choose either one.